-- 1. Unscrew and remove the four screws and remove the fan housing from the burner. - 2.
+- Unscrew and remove the four screws and remove the fan housing from the burner. - 2.
 Check and clean the fan impeller and remove any debris, leaves, hair, fluff etc. - 3.
 Check the fan housing is clean and clean as required. - Check the rubber seal around the fan housing.
-Replace if damaged or missing. - Re-fit the fan housing to the burner and secure with the four screws. - Re-fit the air inlet cover to the burner and secure with the two screws
+Replace if damaged or missing. - Re-fit the fan housing to the burner and secure with the four screws - Check the air adjuster disc (VortexBlue 21 model only).
+Refer to Section 10.3 for details. - 7.
+Re-fit the air inlet cover to the burner and secure with the two screws